Topology of K\"ahler manifolds with weakly pseudoconvex boundary: Introduction

+We have presented this summary of a key part of the Kohn-Rossi method (adapted from 7.2 and 7.3 of \cite{KR}) in order to emphasize its reliance on the finite dimensionality of $\mathcal{H}^{m,m-1}$, which is not required in our setting.

-{\bf Organization.} In section \ref{SectionParaNonPara} we review the material on harmonic function theory used in the proof of Proposition \ref{PropPluriharmonics}.
-Our main concern is with exactly how harmonic functions with 2-sided bounds are constructed---the method is termed compact exhaustion and appears for instance in \cite{LT0} and \cite{LT1}.
-We also introduce the useful notion of distinguishability, which is a strengthened form of non-parabolicity.
-We conclude with an example showing that distinguishability is strictly stronger than non-parabolicity.
+{\bf Organization.} In section \ref{SectionParaNonPara} we collect the material on harmonic function theory used in the proof of Proposition \ref{PropPluriharmonics}.
+Our main concern is with exactly how harmonic functions with 2-sided bounds are constructed---the method is termed compact exhaustion; see \cite{LT0} and \cite{LT1}.
+We also introduce the useful notion of {\it distinguishability}, which is a strengthened form of non-parabolicity that appears in our context, and we conclude with an example showing that distinguishability is strictly stronger than non-parabolicity.
 Section \ref{SectionFunctionKahler} contains the proofs of Proposition \ref{PropPluriharmonics} and of Theorems \ref{ThmBettiNoManifold} and \ref{ThmBettiNoEnds}.

 {\bf Acknowledgements}.
 The author would like to thank Xiuxiong Chen and Claude LeBrun for several useful conversations, and Charles Epstein for making him aware of the results of Kohn-Rossi \cite{KR}.
 Special thanks go to New York University's Courant Institute, which provided working space for the author during the writing of this paper, and to the National Science Foundation\footnote{Any opinions, findings and conclusions or recommendations in this material are those of the author(s) and do not necessarily reflect the view of the National Science Foundation} for the grant DMS-0635607002 that provided support.